 My chocoholic family, including a visiting mother-in-law and brother-in-law, raved about this cake.

-- A thick brownie was baked in a 9 inch cake pan, then chilled.
-I carefully cut it into 3 relatively even slices, then filled and iced with a luscious, semi-sweet ganache.
+- The cake is carefully sliced into 3 relatively even slices, then filled and iced with a luscious, semi-sweet ganache.

-- Marcel suggested using a springform pan as a mold to keep the layers stacked perfectly as each was topped with ganache.
-A brief chilling before adding each layer helped firm up the filling.
+- Marcel suggests using a springform pan as a mold to keep the layers stacked perfectly as each is topped with ganache.
+A brief chilling before adding each layer helps firm up the filling.

-- This technique made for a bakery worthy profile.
-This cake sliced neatly when chilled, but the texture was ideal at room temperature.
+- This technique makes a cake with a bakery-worthy profile.
+The cake slices neatly when chilled, but the texture is ideal for eating at room temperature.
 I have a feeling this exquisite Mocha Brownie Cake will be requested again and again.

 - 3/4 cup all-purpose flour